 Many criminal justice and civil rights activists argue that mass incarceration is a result of our country’s desire to enact modern-day slavery.
 This perspective is famously asserted in the Netflix documentary “The 13th” by Ava DuVernay and the book “The New Jim Crow: Mass Incarceration in the Age of Colorblindness” by Michelle Alexander.

 Here is the argument:

-If more laws are made, targeting behaviors that are mostly exhibited by BIPOC for social and economic reasons—like drug use, homelessness, and sex work—then our country is able to legally enslave more BIPOC, which promotes other Jim Crow-era values like voter disenfranchisement and limiting access to education.
+If more laws are made, targeting behaviors that are mostly exhibited by BIPOC for social and economic reasons—like substance use disorder and crimes caused by poverty—then our country is able to legally enslave more BIPOC, which promotes other Jim Crow-era values like voter disenfranchisement and limiting access to education.
 Considering this, it is not an overstatement to say that mass incarceration is modern-day slavery.